scala/actors-migration/src/jekyll/actor-migration-guide.md

 ## 2. Limitations of the Migration Kit

+Due to differences in Akka and Scala actor models the complete functionality can not be migrated smoothly.
+The following list explains parts of the behavior that are hard to migrate:

 1. Relying on termination reason and bidirectional behavior with `link` method - Scala and Akka actors have different fault-handling and actor monitoring models.
 In Scala linked actors terminate if one of the linked parties terminates abnormally.
 If termination is tracked explicitly (by `self.trapExit`) the actor receives the termination reason from the failed actor.
 This functionality can not be migrated to Akka with the AMK.
 The AMK allows migration only for the
 [Akka monitoring](http://doc.akka.io/docs/akka/2.1.0-RC1/general/supervision.html#What_Lifecycle_Monitoring_Means)
 mechanism.
 Monitoring is different than linking because it is unidirectional and the termination reason is now known.
-If monitoring support is not enough to migrate the user code there are two possible workarounds:
+If monitoring support is not enough, the migration of `link` must be postponed until the last possible moment (Step 5 of migration).
-    * Postpone the migration of linking to the last possible moment (Step 4).
-Then when moving to Akka create an [supervision hierarchy](http://doc.akka.io/docs/akka/2.1.0-RC1/general/supervision.html) that will handle faults.
+Then, when moving to Akka, users must create an [supervision hierarchy](http://doc.akka.io/docs/akka/2.1.0-RC1/general/supervision.html) that will handle faults.
-    * Make all actor failures explicit and send user defined messages for each type of failure in the actor.
-For example, in the master-slave configuration, slave catches errors explicitly and notifies the master about the failure by sending a message containing the type of failure.

 2. Usage of the `restart` method - Akka does not provide explicit restart of actors so we can not provide the smooth migration for this use-case.
 The user must change the system so there are no usages of the `restart` method.